-The nomination period for the 2017 Annuals Awards is closed.
+The nomination period for the 2023 Annuals Awards are now CLOSED.
 Please review the Nominations & Criteria section for more information.

 Each year, the Association of Fish & Wildlife Agencies honors individuals and organizations for their exemplary commitment to conservation stewardship through its prestigious Annual Awards program.

 Seth Gordon Award, the Association's highest honor, is conferred on Administrators who have worked steadfastly and effectively for the best use of North American natural resources in the public trust and for contributions to the programs of the Association.